We’re now running a limited phone service. Our call centre is open Monday to Friday, from 9am to 5pm.

 By Direct Debit

-With a variable Direct Debit you don’t need to worry about forgetting to pay your energy bill because the payment is automatically transferred from your bank account each quarter, within 14 days of us issuing your bill.
-We’ll send you a quarterly bill or statement so that you can keep an eye on what you’re paying.
+With a variable Direct Debit you do not need to worry about forgetting to pay your energy bill because the payment is automatically transferred from your bank account each quarter, within 14 days of us issuing your bill.
+We will send you a quarterly bill or statement so that you can keep an eye on what you are paying.

 You can chose to make a fixed Direct Debit to make fixed payments, meaning that the amount is the same every month, or variable payments, where you pay for exactly the energy you use.